-Details of the evolution of the euphylls or megaphylls that, it has been suggested, characterise this clade, are unclear, indeed, a satisfactory definition for them seems to be lacking.
+The clade [monilophytes + lignophytes] is sometimes called the euphyllophytes, but probably misleadingly.
+However, details of the evolution of the euphylls or megaphylls that are supposed to characterise this clade are unclear, indeed, a satisfactory definition for them seems to be lacking (but see Corvez et al. 2012).
 In general euphylls are determinate organs, perhaps planated branch systems, with ad/abaxial identities; their vascular supply leaves a "gap" in the central stele when it departs (see e.g. Sporne 1965, but c.f.
 Kaplan 1997, vol. 3: chap.
-19, 2001 in particular, see also Harrison et al. 2005; Boyce 2005a: summary of earlier literature, 2008; Tomescu 2008, 2009; Sanders et al. 2007, 2009).
+19, 2001 in particular, see also Harrison et al. 2005; Boyce 2005a: summary of earlier literature, 2008; Tomescu 2008, 2009; Sanders et al. 2007, 2009; Corvez et al. 2012).
 The leaf supply in monilophytes seems to have evolved by dissection of an amphiphloic siphonostele, while leaf gaps in seed plants are associated with a stele that consists of a series of sympodia of collateral vascular strands (see also below).
 From this point of view the leaves with large blades in the two groups may represent parallelisms rather than a synapomorphy and leaf gaps are not equivalent; the term "megaphyll" can thus be used in a descriptive sense only (Namboodiri & Beck 1968c; Beck et al. 1982).
 However, the vascular construction of the rhizome in some true ferns is also made up of sympodia (Karafit et al. 2005).
 Schneider et al. (2009: p.
-461 and references) suggest that mega/euphylls did arise once, and can be characterized by apical/marginal growth, apical origin of the venation, determinate growth, etc. On the other hand, Floyd and Bowman (2007) suggest that megaphylls have evolved independently in the angiosperm and monilophyte lineages, an estimated 3-6 times in the latter alone, and perhaps elsewhere as well (see also Boyce & Knoll 2002; Gensel & Kenrick 2007; Tomescu 2009; Sanders et al. 2009; Galtier 2010; etc.).
-As Nardmann and Werr (2013) observed, the growth of fern leaves is accompanied by proliferation at the apex of the the blade and that of angiosperms by proliferation at the base, while Boyce (2005b, 2008) noted the prevalence of marginal leaf growth in non-angiospermous leaf blades and of diffuse growth in angiosperm leaf blades - these may be oversimplifications, but they suggest major differences between the two.
+461 and references) suggest that mega/euphylls did arise once, and can be characterized by apical/marginal growth, apical origin of the venation, determinate growth, etc. On the other hand, Floyd and Bowman (2007) suggest that megaphylls have evolved independently in the angiosperm and monilophyte lineages, an estimated 3-6 times in the latter alone, and perhaps elsewhere as well (see also Boyce & Knoll 2002; Gensel & Kenrick 2007; Tomescu 2009; Sanders et al. 2009; Galtier 2010; Corvez et al. 2012: at least two origins).
+As Nardmann and Werr (2013) observed, the growth of fern leaves is accompanied by proliferation at the apex of the blade and that of angiosperms by proliferation at the base, while Boyce (2005b, 2008) noted the prevalence of marginal leaf growth in non-angiospermous leaf blades and of diffuse growth in angiosperm leaf blades - these may be oversimplifications, but they suggest major differences between the two.

 Osborne et al. (2004) provide an ecological explanation for the origin of mega/euphylls based on falling CO2 levels, although it has been suggested that the developmental mechanisms involved had evolved long before euphylls appeared (Beerling 2005 and references).